lordmauve/pgzero/README.txt

 Pygame Zero
 ===========

-A zero-boilerplate games programming framework based on Pygame.
+A zero-boilerplate games programming framework for Python 3, based on Pygame.

 Some examples
 -------------